Most of us have been there before — a little short on funds to pay a critical bill or an emergency repair.

 READ MORE: How Venmo cash advances work

 Peer-to-peer lending is growing in popularity.
-Platforms like Kiva or Prosper will match your loan application with lenders and/or investors who are willing to loan money to borrowers who may be too high risk for traditional banks.
-This can be an ideal option for borrowers whose credit scores are less than perfect.
+Platforms like Lenmo or Prosper will match your loan application with lenders and/or investors willing to loan money to borrowers who may be too high risk for traditional banks.
+This can be an ideal option for borrowers with less-than-perfect credit scores.

 READ MORE: Best peer-to-peer loans for bad credit